m-sureshraj/serverless-terraform-outputs/README.md

 #### At a Glance

 - It allows nested attributes to be picked from objects.
+- The picked attribute must be a non-null value.
 - It doesn't support picking items from arrays.
-- The picked attribute must be a non-null value.
 - It's an ESM-only module.

-> Referencing Terraform outputs in Serverless has been addressed multiple times using various approaches and package names.
+> Referencing Terraform outputs in Serverless Framework has been addressed multiple times using various approaches and package names.
 > This is my attempt to solve the problem with what I believe is the fastest implementation.
 > Additionally, I aimed to maintain it as an ESM-only module in the [JavaScript Registry](https://jsr.io/).